raffaeleflorio/qubes-url-redirector/README.md

 # Google Search `rwt` issue

 In Google Search when `onmousedown` event fires on link element, `rwt` function is called.
 It's a Javascript function that replaces link's URL with a custom Google's URL that redirects to original URL...
 So in order to prevent this behavior an external extension is needed.
 I did not implement this feature on this extension because it's more a privacy related issue than security one.
 Soon I'll write it.

+However because with `rwt` you cannot use this extension with Google Search I implemented escaping of manipulated URL.